Diabetic Alert Dogs: How one dog changed a girl’s life forever - NewsBreak

 The CARES ceremony in Kansas was a special day that didn’t mark a happy ending, but a happy beginning for Julia and Pretzel.
 “It was very emotional and my mom and I we started crying because it was so emotional and the trainer brought her to my feet and I bent down and gave her a big hug,” said Duprey.

 Prior to having Pretzel Julia had to depend on her Dexcom, which is a device in her leg that tracks her glucose levels, and sends her phone updates throughout the day.
 Julia said that it wasn’t very accurate, but now thanks to Pretzel she doesn’t have to worry.
 “Back in the Airbnb I had low blood sugar and she stayed by my side for two hours while I was recovering.
 My mom and I were sitting there kind of crying thinking ‘Oh my God this is going to be lifechanging!’
-This is the best decision for me,” said Duprey.Macy’s Thanksgiving Day Parade prep ahead of triumphant return
+This is the best decision for me,” said Duprey.Study reveals what people say makes life meaningful

 When Diabetic Alert Dogs detect a change in glucose levels they detect owners in different ways.
 Julia says “She kind of stares at you honestly and sometimes she might come over to you and she might bark.
 What we do with the training is if I am high or low we’ll say “Pretzel Check!”